The APX-hardness of the Traveling Tournament Problem: The Second Property

-\begin{theorem} Given instance $J$, the above construction generates a feasible solution for TTP-$k$. \end{theorem} \begin{proof} First, the solution is a complete double round-robin since two games between a pair of teams are arranged entirely in either a super-game or the TTP-2 double round-robin.
-Moreover, by the design of super-games and the definition of TTP-2 double round-robin, the games are not arranged on two consecutive days.
+\begin{theorem} Given instance $J$, the above construction generates a feasible solution for TTP-$k$. \end{theorem} \begin{proof} First, the solution is a double round-robin since two games between a pair of teams are arranged entirely in either a super-game or the TTP-2 double round-robin.
+Then, by the design of super-games and the definition of TTP-2 double round-robin, the games are not arranged on two consecutive days.
 So, the solution satisfies the no-repeat constraint.
-Last, by Lemma \ref{feas2}, the solution also satisfies the bounded-by-$k$ constraint. \end{proof}
+Last, by Lemma \ref{feas2}, the solution also satisfies the at-most-$k$ constraint. \end{proof}